 You Are Your Business: Who are you?

 I find that these questions are often difficult for people to put into words.
-We as creative’s have so many crazy thoughts, ideas, questions, and dreams, that it can easily feel overwhelming and lacking of direction.
+We as small business owners have so many crazy thoughts, ideas, questions, and dreams, that it can easily feel overwhelming and lacking of any productive direction.

-By defining your purpose, you provide the creative clarity and confidence that you need to be successful and move forward with a direction.
+By defining your purpose, you provide the creative clarity and confidence that you need to be successful and move forward in a clear direction.

 “If it was easy, it would be an insult to your creativity.”